jennjimenez/cybersecurity-project/ansible/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Load Balancer machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
-      - Only personal IP address is allowed.
+Access to this machine is only allowed from the following IP addresses: Only personal IP address is allowed.

-Machines within the network can only be accessed by the Jump Box.
-      -Jump Box Machine public IP address
+Machines within the network can only be accessed by the Jump Box :Jump Box Machine public IP address.

 A summary of the access policies in place can be found in the table below.